danicolms/word-clock/README.md

-# word-clock
+# @danicolms/word-clock
 The time in words.